 Natural language support lets you create simple events with just a few sentences.
 You can also create events from other apps like Apple Notes and Messages, using data detection.
 We love it!
 If you don’t mind using Siri, that’s another way to create events without even typing anything.

 If you love having everything in one place, you will love how you can create many calendars in Apple Calendar.
 You can have a calendar for work, family, and school and share those calendars with different people.
 You can also create public calendars that anyone with a link can subscribe to.
 Only God knows why you’d want to do that.
-This feature doesn’t have any practical applications we can think of.
+This feature doesn’t have any practical applications that we can think of.
 Let us know if you find this feature useful.
 We’d love to know when and how you use it.

 You can add third-party calendars like Google Calendar, Yahoo, Microsoft Exchange etc, to Apple Calendar to manage all your events in one place.
 You won’t need multiple calendar apps to view, edit and add your events in different accounts.
 It makes life a lot easier.